-3. Guidelines for towing services to notify law enforcement under Wis.
+Wis.
 Stat. s.
-349.13 to the discharge of the agency's powers, functions and duties.
+85.16, provides the Department with authority to make rules deemed necessary to the discharge of the agency's powers, functions and duties.
 It also provides that any person violating a rule adopted under Ch.
 349, Stats., who is not subject to a statutory penalty, is subject to a \$20 to \$400 forfeiture.
 Violations of the requirements of proposed Ch.
 Trans 319 will be subject to that statutory forfeiture.